mezzio/mezzio/docs/book/v3/features/middleware/method-not-allowed-middleware.md

 return a `405 Method Not Allowed` status in response.

-To enable that functionality, we provide `Zend\Expressive\Router\Middleware\MethodNotAllowedMiddleware` via the zend-expressive-router package.
+To enable that functionality, we provide `Mezzio\Router\Middleware\MethodNotAllowedMiddleware` via the mezzio-router package.

 This middleware triggers when the following conditions occur: